 Dana - Newport is a blue-collar town, with 38.08% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Dana - Newport is a town of managers, sales and office workers, and construction workers and builders.
 There are especially a lot of people living in Dana - Newport who work in management occupations (17.74%), office and administrative support (11.09%), and healthcare (6.47%).

-One downside of living in Dana - Newport, however, is that residents on average have to contend with a long commute, spending on average 33.63 minutes every day commuting to work.
-It is, however, a pedestrian-friendly town.
-Many of its neighborhoods are dense enough and have amenities close enough together that people find it feasible to get around on foot.
+One downside of living in Dana - Newport is that it can take a long time to commute to work.
+In Dana - Newport, the average commute to work is 33.63 minutes, which is quite a bit higher than the national average.
+However, it is a pedestrian-friendly town.
+Many of Dana - Newport’s neighborhoods are dense enough and have amenities close enough together that people find it feasible to get around on foot.

 The citizens of Dana - Newport are slightly less educated than the national average of 21.84% for the average city or town: 15.81% of adults in Dana - Newport have a bachelor's degree or advanced degree